janpascal/denyhosts_sync/README.md

 ## Prerequisites
 - MySQL database is preferred for large sites.
 For testing purposes sqlite is also supported
-- Python 2.7 with setuptools
+- Python 3 with setuptools (tested with Python 3.9)
 - The other Python libraries are installed automatically by the setup.py script.
   The GeoIP library needs the libgeoip development headers.
 On a Debian system, install them by running `apt-get install libgeoip-dev`.
 To install the